Life4gal/galToolbox/ReadMe.md

 # A toolbox base on cxx20

+## CMAKE not supported module yet, so we have to use MSVC now

 ### requirement:
 > linux: gcc version: gcc version 11.0.1 (experimental) (GCC)

 > windows: MSVC 19

 ### install/update gcc11